open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ## Add a workload dependency

 So far, the workload is executing with mocked CPU usage data, not very interesting.
-Now let's update the workload project to use the CPU usage microservice as a dependency.
+Update the workload project to use the CPU usage microservice project we created earlier:
-We are going to use the local microservice project we created earlier as the source of the dependency.
-Notice that the -p flag in the following command points to the `horizon` directory where the microservice project's metadata resides.
 ```bash
 hzn dev dependency fetch -p ~/hzn/ms/cpu/horizon
 ```

 The addition of the new dependency has updated several pieces of metadata in your workload project.
 Notice that:
 * `horizon/dependencies` now contains a copy of the dependency's microservice definition.
-* the dependency was added to the `apiSpec` array in the `workload.definition.json` file.
+* The dependency was added to the `apiSpec` array in the `workload.definition.json` file.
+(In our case it was already there, but would have been added if it wasn't.)
-This array holds references to microservice dependencies.
-* the `userinput.json` file was updated to include the new dependency for the test environment.
+* The `userinput.json` file was updated to include variable values for the new dependency.
+(In our case it was already there, but would have been added if it wasn't.)

-In general, if the Horizon metadata of a dependent project changes, the dependency must be recreated with the `hzn dev dependency` command used above.
+If the Horizon metadata of a dependent project changes, the dependency must be recreated with the `hzn dev dependency fetch` command used above.

 Remember that the workload is currently configured to mock the CPU usage microservice.
-Obviously we don't want to do that any longer since the real service is available to the workload project.
-Remove the "MOCK" variable from the `userinput.json` file so that the default value of "false" will be used.
+Now we want to use the real data from the cpu microservice, so remove the "MOCK" variable from the `userinput.json` file so that the default value of "false" will be used:
 ```
     "variables": {
         "PUBLISH": false,